rust-lang/rust/.github/PULL_REQUEST_TEMPLATE.md

 Note that you can skip the above if you are just opening a WIP PR in order to get feedback.

-Delete this line and everything above before opening your PR -->
+Delete this line and everything above before opening your PR.

+---

 changelog: none